some1chan/obs-stream-sync/README.md

 If you would like to sanity check if you can connect to your OBS instance at all, try [obs-web.niek.tv](http://obs-web.niek.tv/), and make sure it's in HTTP mode.

 </details>

+## Future Plans

+-   [ ] Allow for set delays, that aren't affected by stream syncing.

+    > Data will be stored with obs-websocket data storage introduced in v5.

 ## Want to Contribute?